jerlinn/X-Insight/README.md

   - - Go to your already logged-in twitter
     - F12 (open dev tools) -> Application -> Cookies -> Twitter.com -> auth_key
   - or follow the video demo in FAQ section.
-- OpenAI API key (optional, only needed if you want to try the image captions feature)
+- GEMINI API key (optional, only needed if you want to try the image captions feature)

 ## Setup